RV Maintenance Tips

 This is why you need to tighten the lug nuts and maintain the required tire pressure every time you take the rig for a spin.
 Under-inflated, old, or damaged tires can easily cause unsafe and fuel-inefficient rides.
 Especially if they have seen better days, they may need a replacement because overinflated ones might burst somewhere on the way, potentially causing other damages.
 It’s always important to ensure the wheels are in good condition.

 3. Maintain Your RV’s Brakes

 Every driver will give a tale of how their car brakes saved them from a great ordeal.
-If your RV is in great shape, you need to ensure the brakes are always in good shape.
+If your RV is in great shape, you must ensure the brakes are always in good shape.
 Whenever you feel your RV brakes don’t have enough material left, it is usually good to replace them.
 Otherwise, you will be gambling with your life, those of the people with you, and other road users.
-Also, make sure the wheel bearings are nice and well lubricated.
+Also, make sure the wheel bearings are nice and well-lubricated.